droglenc/NCMTH207/modules/resources/MSTeams_Intro.md

 &nbsp;

 ## Joining the Team
-You can join the MTH207 team by, in MSTeams,
+In Teams, follow these steps to join the MTH207 team.

 1. Select "Teams" on the left side of the app.
 If you are already in a team, then you may need to select the link that says "< All Teams" to return to your list of teams.
 1. Now select the "Join or Create Team" button.